Axway/api-builder-docs/content/en/docs/release_notes/faro.md

 ## Features

 * #6601: Added a new configuration option `limits.multipartPartSize`.
 This allows {{% variables/apibuilder_prod_name %}} to be configured to return 413 (Payload too large) when individual parts of multipart/form-data requests exceed the configured limit.
-It's recommended to configure this.
+It is recommended to configure this.
 In new services, the default maximum size is configured to 10MB.
 See deprecation {{% deprecation/link D048 %}}.
 * #6643: Added parameter `retries` to the Connection parameters in Kafka flow-trigger.
 This controls the number of times that the Kafka client retries when attempting to establish a connection to the configured Kafka server.
 * #6658: Flow-triggers can now be created from within the Flow editor by dragging and dropping installed ones from the flow-nodes panel on the left.
 * #6699: breaking change: Support XSLT 2.0 and 3.0 in XSLT plugin.